Using The Procreate Eraser Function Tool in Home Decor Design

 Shade background we erased was put on a lamp design

-The shade background we erased was put on a lamp design
+The shaded background we erased was put on a lamp design

 How to Use The Erased Background Images